 Independent Saddle Fit Evaluations for Horse & Rider (Western or English)

 If you have ever experienced discomfort in the saddle or notice repetitive behavioral or physical problems in your horse, the answer can be incorrect saddle fit.
-I am not affiliated with a saddle company.
-I am an independent saddle fit evaluator with the sole goal of protecting your horse and you as the rider from long-term damage.

 What is Equine Ergonomics?